singe/yellow/README.md

 If you wanted to run Docker in Docker for, say, a build environment where you had limited control of the build directives, and be alerted if someone broke out, you could do something like the example in `Dockerfile.dind-rootless`.

 It boobytraps binaries in the host which shouldn't be accessible from a container.

+## Other Docker examples

+There are several Dockerfiles showing how yellow or libyellow could be built and used.